 Hallucinations are generally broken down into subcategories based on the sense that is experiencing the unseen stimulus.
 The most common hallucinations are:

-In other words, the eyes, ears, and nose.
+In other words, seeing, hearing and smelling.
 Visual hallucinations are less common in those with anxiety.
 However, anxiety makes someone more likely to think that some visual problem is a hallucination.
-For example, the person may see a shadow out of the corner of their eye – something very normal that happens to those with or without anxiety – but because their anxiety causes them to assume the worst, they think the shadow means they're hallucinating.
+For example, the person may see a shadow out of the corner of their eye - something very normal that happens to those with or without anxiety - but because their anxiety causes them to assume the worst, they think the shadow means they're hallucinating.

 It's a similar problem with auditory hallucinations.
 There are often noises that our brains decipher incorrectly, like when you hear a noise and think that it is someone calling your name.
 These are completely normal responses, but the anxious mind has a tendency to believe that you are hallucinating, rather than simply mishearing.